Music

 Exam preparation

 New Knowledge: In performance, students will be completing their solo and ensemble performances as part of their NEA.
-In composition, students will learn how to compose to a set brief.
-In listening, students will complete their analysis of Africa by Toto in readiness for their mock exam.
-This term will focus on students completing their NEA work for performance and composition.
-In listening, students will revisit topics based on their mock exam results.
+In composition, students will learn how to compose to a set brief and will complete both a free composition and brief composition.
+In listening, students will complete their analysis of Africa by Toto and focus on film music in readiness for their mock exam.
+Students will also study area of study 2: music for ensemble.
+Here they will explore how music can be performed in a variety of contexts, for example Jazz bands, chamber orchestras and string quartets.
+They will also revisit the Bach set work.
+In this term, students will revisit topics and revise key areas based on their mock exam results.
+They will explore exam style questions in preparation for the end of year exam.

 Students will focus on being prepared for their GCSE listening exam.

-New Skills Students will develop their composition skills by learning how to compose to a set brief.
+New Skills Students will develop both their composition and performance related skills to complete composition and performance coursework..
 Students will learn revision skills and how to revise effectively for their upcoming listening exam.
+They will develop exam style technique required to answer exam style questions with success.
 Students will learn revision skills and how to revise effectively for their upcoming listening exam.
+They will develop exam style technique required to answer exam style questions with success..

 Links to the School Curriculum: